TheDinoKingK/dinofault-resource-pack/README.md

 # FAQ

 ## Will you add support for `this` mod?
-Unless I personally use the mod you've suggested and find any reason to change the textures, no.
+Unless I personally use the mod you've suggested, no

-## Will you backport to older versions? (below 1.21)
-It'll likely never happen unless I need to backport this pack for an event or modpack

-## Will you port this to bedrock edition?
-Someday, just not today,
-I want to finish the pack first before I think about doing any of that

 ## Will you support Fresh Animations or PBR Shading?
-It'll probably happen eventually, but for now it's unsupported
+It'll probably happen once the pack is 'finished', but for now it's unsupported

 ## Can I make my own overlay pack to add support for these missing features?
 Yeah!
 I'd love to have people contribute to this and help expand support for mods that I don't use myself